liberolinux/build/README.md

 ## Network Configuration

-After Building and boot into Libero GNU/Linux and you need to configure Network, it is advisable to read Chapter 9.2 from Linux From Scratch.
+After Building and boot into Libero GNU/Linux and you need to configure Network, it is advisable to read Chapter 9.2 from Linux From Scratch Book.
 Here's a snippet:

 The command below creates a basic configuration file for an IPv4 DHCP setup: